aesawy83-ai/FMP-Group-2/README.md

-# Facade Crack Detection using YOLOv8
+# Facade Crack Detection using YOLOvXX
 ## Problem Statement
 Facade cracks can indicate structural deterioration in buildings.
 Manual inspection is time-consuming and subjective.